cse112-sp20/Team-Potato/index.md

 1. Download from our Github repository.
 2. Unzip the file.
+3. Go to "Team-Potato" folder and open a terminal, type in `npm install`.
+4. In your terminal type `npm run build-dev`.
-3. Type in "chrome://extension" on search bar of your chrome.
+5. Type in "chrome://extension" on search bar of your chrome.
-4. Toggle on Developer Mode by clicking the toggle switch on the top right corner of the page.
+6. Toggle on Developer Mode by clicking the toggle switch on the top right corner of the page.
 (You should be able to see an extra white bar show up right below the blue bar)
-5. Click on the LOAD UNPACKED button and select the ../Team-Potato/build folder of the file.
+7. Click on the LOAD UNPACKED button and select the ../Team-Potato/build folder of the file.
-6. Potato Tab is ready to go.
+8. Potato Tab is ready to go!

 ---